ScorpionFiko/chad-gpt/README.md

 1. Go to https://chadgpt-fitness.herokuapp.com/ to access the application
 2. log in or set up an account
 3. To create a new workout, click on the Build workout menu option
-    1. Enter informatoin in all inputs
+    1. Enter information in all inputs
     2. Click on the generate button and wait for the application to update.
 Depending on the workout type, it may take up to two minutes to fully get the information from OpenAI
 4. The page should refresh and you should see the work out as a button
     1. click on the workout